wptrainingteam/learn-wp-content/theme-developer-learning-pathway/05-Accessiblity/01-accessibility-best-practices.md

 Misused `aria` attributes make things **less** accessible, so avoid them unless you don’t have control over the HTML or need to handle dynamically generated content.

-For more information, visit MDN’s [WAI-ARIA basics](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/WAI-ARIA_basics) section.
+For more information on this, make sure to visit MDN’s [WAI-ARIA basics](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/WAI-ARIA_basics) section.

 ## Summary and further reading